algorandfoundation/algokit-beaker-default-template/tests_generated/test_preset_name-production/README.md

 - [pre-commit](https://pre-commit.com/): A framework for managing and maintaining multi-language pre-commit hooks, to enable pre-commit you need to run `pre-commit install` in the root of the repository.
 This will install the pre-commit hooks and run them against modified files when committing.
 If any of the hooks fail, the commit will be aborted.
 To run the hooks on all files, use `pre-commit run --all-files`.

 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.
+- [AlgoKit Tealer Integration](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/tasks/analyze.md): AlgoKit Tealer Integration is a feature in the CLI that allows you to run [Tealer](https://github.com/crytic/tealer) static analyzer on your TEAL source code.
+The invocation of this command is included in:
+- The github actions workflow file.
+- A VSCode task ('Shift+CMD|CTRL+P' and search for 'Tasks: Run Task' and select 'Analyze TEAL contracts with AlgoKit Tealer integration').
+- A `pre-commit` hook (if you have enabled `pre-commit` in your project).